Signed in as:

 Tonight's film is a meandering, late-90s indie gem set in (and based on writings about) an early-70's Iowa slacker/drug scene.
 By turns gut-wrenching and absurd, it transcends the "junkie drama" genre as an ultimately life-affirming character study, and features an incredible, star-studded cast and cameos.

 Documentary, art film, and social commentary rolled into one.
 A group of women gather at a healing cabin in the Northern European wilderness, where secrets and communion unfold.
-Real women, real bodies, real talk.
+Content Warning: non-sexualized nudity, universally common subjects such as body dysmorphia, cancer and sexual abuse.

 Experimental, deconstructed horror and other short films curated by Caterwaul.